Pair two stewards in one command

 Token rotation

 Pair tokens default to 90-day TTL with auto-renewal at 83 days (7-day window).
-The daemon detects the upcoming expiry, runs a lighter handshake-refresh with the peer, and emits update records on both sides with new token IDs.
+The instance detects the upcoming expiry, runs a lighter handshake-refresh with the peer, and emits update records on both sides with new token IDs.
 The old token is revoked at issuance time — no overlap window.

 If automatic refresh fails: